-- Promoting healthy and sustainable food choices for all: Building on local examples of good practice we will develop an 'Out of Home' food provision action plan - Tackling food poverty and diet related ill-health across the life course by: - Investing further in ante and postnatal support for breastfeeding, healthy introduction to solid foods and expand nutritional advice in early years settings, to ensure the best nutritional start in life - Tackling food poverty through the development of a Food Poverty Network to identify and support the delivery of interventions to reduce food poverty across the life course - Developing a Pennine-wide food growing programme taking a settings approach will develop a life course approach to accessing healthy sustainable food, teach life skills and encourage intergenerational activity. - Building community food knowledge, skills and resources

-Further investment in cookery clubs which are settings based and use community assets - including community buildings and volunteers and will target all ages and will include support for vulnerable adults.
-Investment in achieving 'Sugar Smart Pennine' status using a Pennine-wide campaign, promotions and competitions.
+- Promoting healthy and sustainable food choices for all: Building on local examples of good practice we will develop an 'Out of Home' food provision action plan - Supporting families to have access to healthy and affordable food: - Investing further in ante and postnatal support for breastfeeding, healthy introduction to solid foods and expand nutritional advice in early years settings, to ensure the best nutritional start in life - Develop an Affordable Food Network to identify and support families, of all ages, to have access to healthy, affordable food - Developing a Pennine-wide food growing programme, accessible for everyone within their local community to support people to access healthy sustainable food, teach life skills and encourage intergenerational activity. - Building community food knowledge, skills and resources - Further investment in cookery clubs, based in community buildings and run by local volunteers, which will target all ages and will include support for vulnerable adults.
+Investment in achieving 'Sugar Smart Pennine' status using a Penninewide campaign, promotions and competitions.